3 of Modesto's Most Promising Industries

 Opportunity Stanislaus points out that with more than 260 days of sunshine per year, Modesto and the surrounding region is well-suited for the generation of solar power.
 As a result, Stanislaus County is home to several solar energy companies.
 In addition, efforts are also being put into the development of biofuels, biomass energy, and more energy-efficient building construction.
 It's all helping to spur demand for qualified professionals like industrial and electrical engineering technicians, green-energy HVAC specialists, and environmental construction project managers.

 3. Manufacturing and Food Processing

-In 2010, manufacturing was the largest economic sector in Stanislaus County.*** And it continues to be a very strong industry.
+In 2010, manufacturing was the largest economic sector in Stanislaus County, according to Opportunity Stanislaus.
+And it continues to be a very strong industry.
 When you add in the region's well-established food processing industry, this whole sector represents an amazing number of related career possibilities.
 Two of the most intriguing examples include the vocational areas of industrial maintenance technology and drafting and design technology, which are both important for the planning and operation of factories and other industrial facilities.